 You might be wondering; will my husky boxer mix be as needy as a boxer or as independent as a husky?
-The good news is that this mixed breed is known for being great family pets especially because of their protective nature.
+Well, the good news is that this mixed breed is known for being great family pets especially because of their protective nature.

 If you’re looking for a running companion that will keep you motivated on a hike or a walk, a boxer husky mix is just the dog you need.
 As mentioned, their working dog background means that they need a lot of exercise to keep up with the amount of energy they are used to expending.

 A trait that makes them a great companion and very affectionate can also help to keep you and your family secure.
-If trained properly, husky boxers can be used as guard dogs and keep watch over your home.
+If trained properly, husky boxers can be used as guard dogs and keep watch over your home and children.

 Inherently curious and suspicious, you can trust your boxsky to always be aware of your surroundings which is great peace of mind if you are out at work all day and no one is at home.